takanory/slides/20190615pyconth/PITCHME.md

 * see: [Creating a bot user](https://api.slack.com/bot-users#creating-bot-user)

 Note:
-How to create Bot user is as follow....
+* I describe how to create interactive bot.
+* At first, we craete bot user on Slack.

 +++